mzkrasner/nsforum-revamp/README.md

 npm run author
 ```

-4. Generate your Ceramic admin seed, DID, and ComposeDB configuration file.
+4. Generate the seed your setup script will use.
 Copy-paste the resulting string found in your admin_seed.txt file into your `SEED` field in your .env file:

 ```bash
 npm run generate